-MQTT addresses are hierarchical much like a file system, and they use a special character (i.e. / by default) to separate hierarchical levels.
+MQTT defines a special wildcard syntax for topic filters.
+This definition is found in section 4.7.1 of both the 3.1.1 and 5 specs.
+MQTT topics are hierarchical much like a file system, and they use a special character (i.e. / by default) to separate hierarchical levels.
 Subscribers are able to subscribe to specific topics or to whole branches of a hierarchy.